kevinchiv/Predicting-Kickstarter-Success/README.md

 Kickstarter is a global crowdfunding platform that helps independent creators finance their projects.
 What makes Kickstarter noteworthy and powerful is its community, specifically its ability to turn campaigns into million dollar success stories.

 ## Objective:
 Each year, several projects fail.
+Since funding is all-or-nothing, this means project teams will not receive any funds to actualize their vision.
+In addition, project backers will not receive rewards for donation pledges and Kickstarter will not receive a percent of the donated funds.
+Essentially, every part of whole Kickstarter community is affected.

 The goal of this project is to help independent creators pinpoint factors that could help or hinder a potential campaign.